Graphs of Systoles on hyperbolic surfaces: Minimum genus for embedding systolic graphs

-\begin{theorem}[Theorem 1.1, \cite{APA}] There exist a sequence $S_{g_k}$ of surfaces of genus $g_k\to \infty$ with a filling set of systoles and with Bers constant $> \sqrt{g_k}$. \end{theorem}
+Our proof is based on the existence of hyperbolic surfaces $S_g$ of genus $g$ with a filling set of systoles.
+This is well-known since the work of Schmitz~\cite{PSS} that any critical point of the function $syst$ has a filling set of systoles.

-\begin{proof}[Proof of the Theorem~\ref{sec7thm1}] Let $S_g$ be a closed hyperbolic surface of genus $g$ such that the systolic graph $SLG(S_g)$ fills $S_g$.
-Then we show that the graph $SLG(S_g)$ cannot be realized as a systolic graph of any hyperbolic surface of genus less than $g$.
+\begin{proof}[Proof of the Theorem~\ref{sec7thm1}] Let $S_g$ be a closed hyperbolic surface such that the systolic graph $SLG(S_g)$ fills $S_g$.
+Then we show that the fat graph $SLG(S_g)$ cannot be realized as a systolic graph of any hyperbolic surface of genus less than $g$.